Comparison of Anomaly Detectors: Context Matters: Compared methods

 Asymmetry of the KL divergence motivated search for a more accurate metric.
 Ref.~\citep{tolstikhin2017wasserstein} proposes to replace KL by a Wasserstein divergence, yielding training loss function in the form:

 where $\lambda >0$ is a scalar hyperparametr, an $D$ is an arbitrary divergence.
-The most commonly used divergence is the kernelized maximum-mean-discrepancy (MMD) with kernel $k$ evaluated using its unbiased empirical estimate on samples from the encoding and prior distribution.
-It was reported that MMD performs well in matching high dimensional distributions~\citep{zhao2017infovae} and also that it maximizes the mutual information between $\vec{x}$ and $\vec{z}$, unlike KLD.
+The most commonly used divergence is the kernelized maximum-mean-discrepancy (MMD) with kernel $k$ which was reported to performs well in matching high dimensional distributions~\citep{zhao2017infovae}.
 Models based on~\eqref{eq:wae_loss} will be referred to as the WAE family.

 An alternative choice of the divergence $D$ in~\eqref{eq:wae_loss} proposed in~\citep{tolstikhin2017wasserstein} is the adversarial loss, which in combination with the Gaussian decoder coincides with the adversarial autoencoder~\citep{makhzani2015adversarial}.
 This divergence introduces a third network $d_{\vec{\psi}}(\vec{z}):\mathcal{Z} \rightarrow \left[ 0,1 \right]$, called discriminator, trained to distinguish between samples from the prior $p(\vec{z})$ and samples $x$ projected by the encoder $q(z|x)$.
 Every step of optimization separately updates the autoencoder and discriminator parts to minimize the loss functions